LBRYFoundation/lbry.org/docs/news/116-acousticlabs/index.md

 ---
 author: reilly-smith
-title: 'Strumming up a Storm'
+title: "Strumming up a Storm"
-date: '2017-06-15 00:08:00'
+date: "2017-06-15 00:08:00"
-cover: 'acoustic-labs-banner.jpg'
+cover: "acoustic-labs-banner.jpg"
 ---

 We've already seen the benefits of LBRY [for bands](/news/matt-sokol) and [solo artists](/news/whoiscapital).

 But there's so much more to the music world.
-What if you could not only listen to music but buy tabs or lessons or film scores for your *own* movie directly on LBRY?
+What if you could not only listen to music but buy tabs or lessons or film scores for your _own_ movie directly on LBRY?

 ![Acoustic Labs](/img/news/acoustic-labs-inline.jpg)